FraxFinance/frax-standard-solidity/README.md

 ### Dont sleep on echidna

-## Pre-Audit Checklist
+# Pre-Audit Checklist

-- 100% coverage
+- 100% test coverage
-- Helper library to wrap functions which return tuples, use a double underscore __nameOfFunction convention
-- Have harness contract to expose internal functions for unit testing if necessary
+- Adheres to style guide
 - Example deployment instructions
 - Slither and Mythril instructions and remaining issues addressed
 - Video walkthrough of each external function flow
 - Access control documentation
 - Threat modeling documentation
-- Full natspec with slither @optional items included
 - Heavy commenting aimed at new reader
 - No TODO, console.log, or commented out code